The Most Powerful At-Home IPL & Laser Hair Removal Devices: Esthetician Reviewed

 Esthetician Tip: Save time by process of elimination.
 Compare by skin tone coverage, technology, power, safety (cooling), and other features.

-wdt_ID Image Device/Brand Product Max Energy Fluence Skin Tone Coverage I II III IV V VI Cooling/Pain-free
+CID wdt_ID Image Device/Brand Product Max Energy F. Skin Tone Coverage I II III IV V VI Cooling

 Esthetician's Choice: